civilservicelgbt/civilservicelgbt.github.io/_events/2023-02-20-civil-service-at-belfast-pride.md

 T﻿he pride parade wristbands will hand out the parade wristbands at Donegal Quay.

 A﻿s well as pride the Civil Service are hosting a pre-Pride Social in Belfast on 20 July 2023.

+C﻿ivil Service t-shirts will be available for those that have signed up to parade with the group by 1200 on 21 July 2023.
+You are still able to sign up for this, but t-shirts may be limited in size.